iblessdeno/whatsapp-coinmarket-bot/readme.md

 # WhatsApp CoinMarket Bot

-A WhatsApp bot that provides real-time cryptocurrency information and market data using the CoinMarketCap API.
+A WhatsApp bot that runs entirely in the terminal, providing cryptocurrency information using the CoinMarketCap API.

-## Features

-- Real-time cryptocurrency prices
-- Historical price data
-- Top 10 cryptocurrencies by market cap
-- Trending cryptocurrencies (gainers and losers)
-- Detailed cryptocurrency information
-- Top cryptocurrency exchanges
-- Recent airdrop news

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v14 or higher recommended)
 - npm (Node Package Manager)
-- CoinMarketCap API key
+- A VPS running Ubuntu (for deployment)

 ## Installation